SusanaL/Serilog.Sinks.AzureApplicationInsights/README.md

 # IMPORTANT

-This repository and sink is no longer actively maintained as I've moved its functionality back over to the core [serilog](https://github.com/serilog/serilog/) repository.
-The NuGet Package (-pre release as of writing is): [Serilog.Sinks.ApplicationInsights](https://www.nuget.org/packages/Serilog.Sinks.ApplicationInsights/).
+This repository and sink is no longer actively maintained as I've moved its functionality back over to the core [serilog umbrella](https://github.com/serilog/), particularly [its own repository over there](https://github.com/serilog/serilog-sinks-applicationinsights).

+The NuGet Package, while it's a pre-release at the moment is now [Serilog.Sinks.ApplicationInsights](https://www.nuget.org/packages/Serilog.Sinks.ApplicationInsights/).

+*The following is for archiving purposes only*:

 ----------------------------------------------------------------------